aidanMellin/aidanMellin/README.md

 - Implementation of Frank Liang's Stanford Thesis, "Word Hy-Phen-Ation in Com-pu-ters".
 I want to have it set such that I can apply this to search input text and turn it into
 poetry or specific prose that uses syllable counts.
+- Refactoring Personal Website from the ground up
+- Education platform powered by ML to tailor various education tools to the individual using it